-163-28.
+§ 163-28.
 Special exceptions.

 Special exceptions permitted by the Zoning Hearing Board include the following:

 A. Temporary structure or use in connection with an authorized use for a period not to exceed one (1) year and extensions, and only where such structure and use are purely incidental to the authorized use, provided that it is demonstrated to the Board that such structure and use are reasonably necessary and that safeguards are established to preserve the amenities of surrounding properties.